-The microcomputer is designed to interface with a Terminal program running on a PC, and run a system monitor, BASIC interpreter and Forth interpreter from EPROM - note though that there is no facility to load or save programs on this simple system.
+The microcomputer is designed to interface with a Terminal program running on a PC, and run a system monitor, BASIC interpreter and Forth interpreter from EPROM - note though that there is no facility to load or save programs on this simple system except by downloading or uploading them over the serial interface.
 Pre-programmed EPROMs are available for purchase for users who do not have the facilities to program their own.

 The breadboard system is easy to modify, expand and experiment with as the user wishes.
-On the PCB, take-off points are included for all the main signals to enable the system to be expanded off the board.
+On the PCB, take-off points are included for all the main signals and the I/O ports to enable the system to be expanded off the board.
 The PCB also includes a small prototyping area.